Alumni Profiles

 From an early age, Gupta had traveled to India with her family and had witnessed extreme poverty.
 But, before her education at SLU, she lacked the categories and theories that would help her understand the social, political, and economic complexities of poverty.
 As a result of her political science classes, Gupta began to question her desire to attend medical school.
 She says, "I started to feel that instead of treating the illnesses of individual patients, I wanted to take up the challenge of addressing the underlying issues that plague society as a whole."

 To figure out how to do this, Gupta undertook a summer internship with UNICEF's Humanitarian Policy and Advocacy Unit in New York.
 Using a stipend she received as part of her Presidential scholarship, she traveled to India over winter break and worked with Deepalaya, a non-governmental organization in New Delhi.
-After graduation, she attended the London School of Economics where she is pursuing a Masters of Development Studies.
-She wants to help find practical solutions to issues related to third world poverty by working for an international humanitarian organization like UNICEF or by working directly with NGOs based in developing countries themselves.
+After graduation, she attended the London School of Economics to pursue a Master of Development Studies.
+She wants to help find practical solutions to issues related to third-world poverty by working for an international humanitarian organization like UNICEF or by working directly with NGOs based in developing countries themselves.

 Gupta concludes, "I can sincerely say that my time here at SLU has allowed me to come alive.
 The more I engrossed myself in my social science classes, in my extracurricular activities, in my work experiences, and in my faith, the more firmly I could hold on to my deepest convictions in the face of family, social, and cultural pressure pushing me toward medical school.
 My SLU education essentially opened my eyes to my true self and gave me the confidence to follow the deepest dreams in my heart."